krishamehta09/recipeWebApp/README.md

 ## Usage

 After starting both the frontend and backend, visit `http://localhost:3000` in your browser to start using the application.
+To view and enter the recipe details from the backend, you can visit 'http://127.0.0.1:8000/api/recipes'.

 ## Contributing